 The department engineers, constructs and maintains the County's roads, bridges, canals, sidewalks, street signs, pavement markings, traffic signals, street lights and stormwater drainage facilities.
 It maintains landscapes along the public rights-of-way of Miami-Dade County and also provides a mosquito control program.

-Road closures and detours associated with the project began March 24.
-Construction over two phases is scheduled to last one year, and work will take place Monday through Friday from 7 a.m. to 6 p.m.
+Southbound lanes are closed, and northbound lanes from Phase I of the project have reopened.
+Construction work will take place Monday through Friday from 7 a.m. to 6 p.m.
 Night and weekend activity is also possible.

 How recycling makes a difference

 Thanks to your enthusiastic participation, Miami-Dade County’s single-stream recycling program is having quite a positive impact on our environment.
 Take a look at our Recycling Happy Facts and learn more about how your recycling efforts are making a difference!

 Sign up to receive an email reminder the night before your scheduled recycling pickup when you subscribe to miamidade.gov.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.